gurmankalkat/chat-room/README.md

 A simple chat room application using React, TypeScript, JavaScript, MongoDB, and Docker+Docker Compose.

 ## Running Program
-- Used Mac
+* Used Mac
-- To see 2+ users having a conversation, open two web browser windows and go to http://localhost:3000 to see chats send in real time
+* To see 2+ users having a conversation, open two web browser windows and go to http://localhost:3000 to see chats send in real time
+  - See video in project directory for details

 ### With Docker
 1. Open Docker Desktop
-2. Navigate to project directory
+2. Navigate to project directory called my-app
 ```bash
 cd path/to/project/directory
 ```